Correlated Structural and Optical Characterization of Hexagonal Boron Nitride

-In this study, we combine PL and TEM imaging to bridge the gap in understanding between hBN's optical properties and material structure.
-We focus on changes in overall optical activity and flake morphology associated with different measurements and treatments, rather than investigating single-photon emitters with PL or few-atom defects with TEM.
-To this end, we fabricate custom substrates compatible with both microscopies onto which hBN flakes ranging from $\sim$10 to $\sim$30 nm thick, as measured by atomic force microscopy (AFM), are transferred.
-First, we consider the effects of PL and TEM measurements themselves on hBN, which is particularly important because of the iterative approach of the measurements.
-We show that exposure to the electron beam during TEM imaging induces changes to contaminants present on flakes and that PL imaging induces photobleaching.
-Then, we demonstrate the utility of this protocol by studying correlated changes in structure and optical activity following annealing and oxygen plasma irradiation, treatments commonly applied to hBN \cite{Li2019PurificationTreatments, Li2023ProlongedEmitters, Venturi2024SelectiveNitride, Shaik2021OpticalSources,Mohajerani2024NarrowbandNitride, Chen2023AnnealingNitride}.
-We find that both treatments significantly alter sample morphology and optical activity.
-Each sample discussed in this paper received a distinct sequence of measurements and treatments which are summarized in Table \TabSampleList\ in the Supporting Information.
-The unique procedure introduced here facilitates a comprehensive study of quantum emission in hBN, revealing the detailed and complex interplay between material structure and optical activity and the effects of common treatments.
-Furthermore, this approach can be easily adapted to other 2D materials, demonstrating its broad utility for advancing the field as a whole.
+In this work, we combine PL and TEM imaging together with atomic-force microscopy (AFM) to bridge the gap in understanding between hBN's optical properties and material structure.
+We study changes in optical activity and flake morphology associated with different measurements and treatments, focusing on overall statistical properties of the material rather than investigating individual single-photon emitters with PL or few-atom defects with TEM.
+To this end, we fabricate custom substrates compatible with both microscopies onto which hBN flakes are transferred with thicknesses ranging from $\sim$10--30 nm.
+First, we consider the effects of PL and TEM measurements themselves.
+Using quantitative methods, we show that exposure to the electron beam during TEM imaging induces changes to surface contaminants and that PL imaging induces photobleaching.
+Subsequently, we study correlated changes in structure and optical activity following annealing and oxygen plasma, treatments commonly applied to hBN \cite{Li2019PurificationTreatments,Li2023ProlongedEmitters,Venturi2024SelectiveNitride,Shaik2021,Mohajerani2024NarrowbandNitride, Chen2023AnnealingNitride}.
+Both treatments significantly alter sample morphology and optical activity.
+We discuss the implications of this work for understanding and engineering quantum emitters in hBN, as well as for future investigations of other two-dimensional materials.